UniMath/agda-unimath/src/metric-spaces/epsilon-delta-limits-of-maps-metric-spaces.lagda.md

 are in a `ε`-neighborhood of each other.

-This contrasts the definition of a [limit](metric-spaces.limits-of-functions-metric-spaces.md) of a function in a metric space, where there must exist a modulus function `μ : ℚ⁺ → ℚ⁺` assigning an appropriate `δ` for each possible value of `ε`.
+This contrasts the definition of a [limit](metric-spaces.limits-of-maps-metric-spaces.md) of a map in a metric space, where there must exist a modulus map `μ : ℚ⁺ → ℚ⁺` assigning an appropriate `δ` for each possible value of `ε`.
 A limit is an ε-δ limit, but the converse requires the
 [axiom of countable choice](foundation.axiom-of-countable-choice.md).

 ## Definition